alfonsoespinosa/alfonsoespinosa.github.io/index.md

-## About me
+## Who am I?

+My name is Alfonso Espinosa.
 I am an Embedded Software Engineer with 15+ years experience, located in Valencia, Spain.
 During the last 7 years I have expanded my expertise in firmware development, specialized in the ARM Cortex-M processor family.
 I have also achieved the necessary competence to carry out developments of embedded Linux applications.

 ### What have I been up to?